 Boston based entrepreneur and full stack developer with extensive web, mobile, and systems design and development experience.
 Has extensive experience building development teams, system architecture and managing software through the planning, development and deployment.

-Director of Product & Founder
+VP of Product & Founder

-Torrey is Director of Product and a Co-Founder at Meenta.
+Torrey is VP of Product and a Co-Founder at Meenta.
 She has worked in global health economics at the Harvard Medical School, WHO, and is a former Peace Corps Volunteer.
 She holds a master’s degree in global development, International public health from Boston University.

 Thought leaders and industry experts from genomics to tech.